 September 25th I left Cebu at 6:20PM for an almost 8 hour flight to Doha Qatar… On the plane and while in the airport, everything was first time.
-On my head I would just wanted to be directly in UAE and not to go through the process where people have to send me off, for I believe it will just make some dramatic moments, not that I don’t like but… I just felt it that way…
+On my head I just wanted arrive directly in the UAE and not to go through the process where people have to send me off, for I believe it will just make some dramatic moments, not that I don’t like but… I just felt it that way…

-On the plane I did some funny stuff like pretending not to be a first timer, for I was looking for some connections of the headphone so I could watch a movie… and yes!
-I was successful~ I watched 2 movies: What Happened in Vegas and a Filipino movie which reminds me of LAI My Big Love!kk =)
+On the plane I did some funny stuff like pretending not to be a first timer, something like , , , I was looking for some connections of the headphone so I could watch a movie… and yes!
+I was successful~ I watched 2 movies: What Happened in Vegas and a Filipino movie which reminds me of LAI , Toni Gonzaga’s “My Big Love!” kk =)

-in Najda Street.
-On my first day, the first place I visited was Abu Dhabi- ’s Christian Church.
+On my first day, the first place I visited was St. Joseph’s Catholic Church.
 I rode a car with Ate Ann and friends namely Weng and Jing ← she owns the car.
 Huh~!
 It was hot and all I see is the tree named “dates”… It’s soil is like an orange, yellow, brown (mixed) – which I think it’s the desert soil.
 Being inside that Filipino Bible study group makes me feel that God is with me.
 A good introduction of my stay!

 Much for that, let’s move on to my working place.
 It’s called ETSDC- Emirates Technical and Safety Development Centre- under the Mutawa Group of Companies.
-And I am a telemarketer here.
-I met Mr. Ramiz, my Operations Manager, and the one who interviewed me over the phone.
-He introduced some people which are mostly Arabs and also my partner in the Marketing Dept. Mr. Mahmoud..hahah I had hard time memorizing his name and I guess OM noticed it so he gave me a lil paper with his name… obvious!~.. ^^;
+I am a telemarketer here.
+I met Mr. Ramiz, the Operations Manager, and the one who interviewed me over the phone.
+He introduced some people which are mostly Arabs and also my partner in the Marketing Dept. Mr. Mahmoud..hahah I had a hard time memorizing his name and I guess OM noticed it so he gave me a lil paper with his name… obvious!~.. ^^;

 I was toured around and there was a little bit of orientation.